Arjunkalidas/fpe-nodejs/README.md

 In addition to formatted data, each FPE mode considers an additional input known as the "tweak," a changeable part of the key determining encryption and decryption functions.
 Tweaks play a crucial role, especially when the possible values for confidential data are limited.
 FF1 and FF3 offer distinct performance advantages, with FF1 supporting a broader range of protected data lengths and tweak flexibility, while FF3 achieves higher throughput due to its lower round count.

 ## How to use
+`
+const cryptoUtil = require('./FF-1/CryptoUtil');

+let key = "base64 encoded key here";
+// Tweak should be 32 characters or less.
+Tweak is an optional field, which you can leave empty if not required. let tweak = ""

+// maximum length of plain text cannot exceed 4096 const plainText = "text to encrypt";

+// initialize crypto util by creating an instance and passing the key & tweak to the constructor const encryptDecryptUtil = new cryptoUtil(key, tweak);
+// call the invoke method and pass the data to encrypt const cipherText = encryptDecryptUtil.encrypt(plainText);

+// invoke the decrypt method using the crypto util object const decryptedText = cryptoUtil.decrypt(key, cipherText);
+`
 ## coming soon...